show_page.php1 : db06a.jpg

 ETIOLOGIC DIAGNOSIS: Clostridial colitis

-CAUSE: Clostridium piliforme (previously Bacillus piliformis)
+CAUSE: Clostridium piliforme (formerly Bacillus piliformis)

 SYNONYMS: Tyzzer's disease